 The slope at Park Arthur tapers off towards the end, so the landing isn’t so scary.
 Many of the younger sledders opt to only go halfway up the hill before sledding down again.
-It’s well lit since it’s such a popular pick, and there are permanent restrooms available as well.
+It’s well-lit since it’s such a popular pick, and permanent restrooms are also available.

 - Address: S63W17833 College Ave, Muskego

 10. Elver Park

 Elver is the largest park in Madison.
 As far as sledding hills go, this one is a crown jewel of the Wisconsin winter scene.
 The main slope here is smooth, fast, and fun for all ages when it’s covered in snow.
 There are a variety of inclines to enjoy, ranging from short to steep to long.
 They tend to be well groomed to boot.

 Elver Park is totally free for sledders.
 There are restrooms on-site, and if you want to branch out into other cold weather activities, you’ll find an ice skating rink and cross-country skiing trails to try too.
 There’s some equipment to rent here if you need it, and occasionally there are winter festivals to partake in as well.

 What do you think are the best sledding hills in Wisconsin?